senior-sigan/docker-latex/README.md

 # Image Variants

-The `latex` images come in many flavours, each designed for a specific use case.

-## `sigan/latex:base`
+## `sigan/latex:latest`

 This is default image with preinstalled and configured TexLive package.
 Latex extras, science packages and common fonts are included.
 Only english and russian language packs are installed.

-## `sigan/latex:pscyr`

-This is `base` image with PSCyr fonts.
+There is also PSCyr fonts.

 # Supported Docker versions